Stellantis/stellantis.github.io/README.md

 Find more info about Groupe PSA's connected vehicle's browsing our [dedicated section](https://developer.groupe-psa.io/connected-vehicles/about/).

-An overview of **data and features** within connected vehicle APIs is available browsing our [data catalog](https://developer.groupe-psa.io/connected-vehicles/data-catalog/).
+An overview of **data and features** within connected vehicle API is available browsing our [data catalog](https://developer.groupe-psa.io/connected-vehicles/data-catalog/).

 ## ✏️ Contribute to this doc

 In case you find anything wrong, a typo or if you don't understand something, you can submit a pull request or open an issue in this repo.

-If you need to get in touch with PSA to access B2B APIs, you can use this [contact form](https://developer.groupe-psa.io/contact-us/).
+If you need to get in touch with PSA to access B2B API, you can use this [contact form](https://developer.groupe-psa.io/contact-us/).

 ## 📝 Changelog